Raygun - Ridicule vs. Respect

 4. Impact

-The present writer was recently (17 August 2024) watching a video entitled Can Woke Hollywood be Unburdened by What Has Been? by the famous US YouTuber (with over a million subscribers!)
+On 17 August 2024 the present writer viewed a video entitled Can Woke Hollywood be Unburdened by What Has Been? by the famous US YouTuber (with over a million subscribers!)
 Nerdrotic, when, at the 8.50 minute mark a brief clip from the Raygun Paris Olympics routine was used as a background to the commentary.
-Such is the widespread pop culture spread of this event and its now iconic status - something which is, frankly, hard to take in.
+Such was the widespread pop culture spread of this event and its now iconic status - something which was, frankly, hard to take in at the time.
 It is now so embedded in US pop culture that the clips and images will, very likely, continue to appear in such presentations as representative of something ????? which is not clearly defined.
-Is it obviously more than simply ridiculing the Raygun performance, but, at the present moment the writer is unsure what precisely it is representing.
-It is some sort of misogyny, or opposition to what such YouTubers refer to as the Woke Mind Virus, which is an extremely broad topic covering all manner of things across the modern day political and social spectrum?
+Is it obviously more than simply ridiculing the Raygun performance, but, at that moment the writer was unsure what precisely it was representing.
+Is it some sort of misogyny, or opposition to what such YouTubers refer to as the Woke Mind Virus, which is an extremely broad topic covering all manner of things across the modern day political and social spectrum?

 -----------------------